Seegioberserk/A16-FuseBypass/README.md

 ## Disclaimer

 This repository is intended strictly for security research and vulnerability disclosure.
 Do not use this information to violate the security or integrity of any system.
-The authors do not condone or support misuse of this material.

 ---